mvandermade/handy-commando/FreeBSD.md

 - In my case F9 is change boot order, F10 or ESC can get you into the BIOS/EFI to configure
 - FreeBSD doesn't like EFI booting from the installer, so I switch mine to "Legacy" in "Boot order" -> Legacy support ON
 - Then you need to type some confirmation code saying you changed it.
+## Initial steps
-- FreeBSD shows a red ball logo and will take you to the installer.
+- FreeBSD shows a red ball (daemon) logo and will take you to the installer.
 - During installation you can press ESC to go back (??) but if you press ESC in the first screen you break the installer (quirk).
 - I'm not super sure what the ENTER key does all the time, but I simply went for all default on this one (so just keep pressing enter)
 - At the point of WiFi change of region is important here (because of the g/N-channels 12 and 13). https://forums.freebsd.org/threads/what-is-the-correct-regdomain-code.60469/